Bloodline Recap: Keep Me Hanging On

 Should the Rayburns pay for their crimes?
 Will the final season of Bloodline conclude with these murderers getting away with it one more time, or will they finally get the justice they deserve?
 It’s too soon to tell, but the dark tone of the first two hours of this final season hint at increasing pain to come.
 Sure, John Rayburn (Kyle Chandler) may have been sucked back into the whirlpool that is his family, but is it too late to stop it from spinning out of control?

 Kevin goes back to Marco’s house and waits for the man who is essentially Roy Gilbert’s (Beau Bridges) version of the Wolf from Pulp Fiction for Floridian morons.
 His name is Jim Shakowski (Paul Tei), and he happens to be the local coroner.
-He’s willing save Kevin’s ass, but only if Kevin follows every single instruction.
+He’s willing to save Kevin’s ass, but only if Kevin follows every single instruction.
 What could possibly go wrong?
 Kevin’s great at following instructions!

 Jim goes over the night in question with Kevin in a well-directed, well-written scene.
 Kevin sweated all over the place and pissed himself, so Marco’s house is a Kevin DNA factory.
 They’ll need an elaborate plan.
 Jim orders Kevin to go get the murder weapon, and they also notice that Eric O’Bannon (Jamie McShane) called and texted Marco a lot.
 Looks like they have a patsy.

 Kevin does not take Jim’s plan well.
 He’s swerving, screaming, and acting generally Kevin-esque.
 He ends up with his shirt off on the side of the road, trying to call John for the umpteenth time.
 It turns out that John has made a friend on the bus, who playfully answers the phone the 800th time that Kevin calls.
 Was confessing to his brother part of Roy and Jim’s plan?
 Too late, because that’s what Kevin does.
-John orders Kevin to stay exactly where is he is, and he learns that his mother Sally (Sissy Spacek) knows what happened, but Meg (Linda Cardellini) is still in the dark.
+John orders Kevin to stay exactly where he is, and he learns that his mother, Sally (Sissy Spacek), knows what happened, but Meg (Linda Cardellini) is still in the dark.

 In a move that could have gotten him immediately killed, Kevin tells Jim that he told his brother, who is a cop, about the murder.
 Jim seems surprisingly unfazed.
 He has a job to do.
 They can tie up loose ends later.
 The story will be that Kevin came in and caught Eric standing over Marco’s body.
 Eric shot at Kevin.
 Wait, what?
 Yep, it’s time for Kevin to take a bullet.
 Make that two.

 Meanwhile, Eric can see the storm clouds coming.
 He’s trying to run for the hills himself, but he finds a roadblock on the route out of town: His mother is in dire straits, needing a new air tank.
-Eric will try to get a hold of his sister, but it’s interesting that he’s delayed by his family.
+Eric will try to get ahold of his sister, but it’s interesting that he’s delayed by his family.
 Everyone on this show has a family member who’s like a ball and chain around their ankle.

 While Ozzy (John Leguizamo) goes to get a Polar Freeze before bandaging his many bruises, Kevin takes the bullets needed to make his cover story work.
 Jim shoots him twice, once in the leg and once in the stomach — but Kevin moves before the shots, making them more painful than they would have otherwise been.
 Jim calls 911, then shoots into the wall two more times to get them to come quickly.
 A neighbor even calls the police as Kevin looks at Marco’s body across the room.
 Will he join him on the other side?